IBSLPUNE/Digital-Signer/README.md

 - Digitally sign submitted Sales Invoices using your `.pfx` certificate
 - Choose the exact signature position by clicking on a PDF preview
-- Automatically attaches the signed PDF to the Sales Invoice
+- Automatically attaches the signed PDF to the respective Sales Order, Sales Invoices, Purchase Order, and Purchase Invoice.
 - Supports visible signatures on any page
 - Secure password input for PFX files
 - Intended usage PFX: Sign transaction, Sign document, Client Authentication, 1.3.6.1.4.1.311.10.3.12, 1.3.6.1.4.1.311.20.2.2, Acrobat Authentic Documents.